SpyNetGirl/MSEdgeFeatures/README.md

 By identifying the changes, you can enable and experience specific new features in Edge canary before anyone else, or before the feature is even officially enabled for anyone.

-The GitHub action runs every 12 hours and only during weekdays since Edge Canary channel doesn't get updates during weekends.
+The GitHub action runs every 12 hours.

 ## How to use ?